Viktor Yanukovych: Disavowal by own party

 Yanukovych was soon disowned by the Party of Regions.
 In a statement issued by Oleksandr Yefremov, parliamentary faction leader, the party and its members "strongly condemn[ed] the criminal orders that led to human victims, an empty state treasury, huge debts, shame before the eyes of the Ukrainian people and the entire world."

 Flight to Russia

 Yanukovych left Kyiv during the night of 21–22 February 2014 and initially moved to Kharkiv.
 According to then governor of Kharkiv Oblast, Mykhailo Dobkin, Yanukovych had intended to make his stay in Kharkiv look like "just another presidential inspection tour" and according to Dobkin, "was desperate to make it look like he wasn't running away".
 Yanukovych asked Dobkin to "pick out a few factories for me to visit"; the director of state-owned industrial giant Turboatom declined even to take his call (according to Dobkin).
 Dobkin met Yanukovych at Kharkiv International Airport after midnight.
 According to Dobkin at that time Yanukovych "thought this was a temporary difficulty" since he believed that the 21 February agreement could still provide for a graceful departure from office later in the year.
 Dobkin's impression of Yanukovych (during this meeting) was "a guy on another planet".

+Yanukovych flew from Kharkiv by helicopter to Donetsk, where he boarded a business jet, but the airport authorities refused to give the plane permission to take off.
+Then he met coal and steel baron Rinat Akhmetov, who had financed Yanukovych before, at his residence.
+Akhmetov advised him to resign.
+Yanukovych with his chief of staff and his bodyguards tried to reach Crimea, 250 miles away.
+His chief of security later testified before a court that when he learned he was heading into an ambush outside Melitopol, he appealed to colleagues from Russia’s Federal Guard Service for help.
+Three Mil Mi-8 helicopters picked them up and flew them to the town of Yeysk, on the Russian coast of the Sea of Azov.
+From there they took a plane for Crimea.
+Yanukovych had to make one more stop in Anapa because of a technical problem with the plane and arrived on the air base of the Black Sea Fleet outside of Simferopol.
+In Crimea, Yanukovych discovered that Ukrainian authorities were looking to apprehend him.
+Together with his inner circle, he decided to leave Ukraine and boarded a Russian warship on the night of 23 February.
+In a propaganda film shown on the first anniversary of Crimea’s annexation, Putin recounted how he had personally overseen the extraction of Yanukovych and that Russian military units had been activated to bring him out "by land, by sea, and by air."